BioMAs/MASLDatlas/README.md

 **Missing R packages error (e.g., "there is no package called 'dplyr'"):**
 - Rebuild the Docker image: `docker build --no-cache -t masldatlas-app .`
-- Ensure all R packages are listed in `environment.yml`
+- Ensure all R packages are listed in `config/environment.yml`
 - Check if the conda environment is properly activated in the container
 - Some packages (like `fenr`, `shinydisconnect`) are only available via CRAN and are installed separately in the Dockerfile

 **Package not found during conda build:**
 - Check if the package is available via conda: `conda search -c conda-forge -c r r-packagename`
 - If not available, add it to the CRAN installation section in the Dockerfile
-- Use the `check_conda_packages.sh` script to verify package availability
+- Use the `scripts/setup/check_conda_packages.sh` script to verify package availability

 **Locale warnings (LC_* settings failed):**
 - These warnings are usually harmless but if they cause issues, try: